Our Programs

 The Requirements for OSSD

-In order for a student to receive an Ontario Secondary School Diploma (OSSD), he or she MUST:
+For a student to receive an Ontario Secondary School Diploma (OSSD) they MUST:

 • Earn a minimum of 30 credits, including 18 compulsory credits and 12 optional credits